LinkedIn Sales Navigator vs. ZoomInfo

 10

 Core provides search filters, InMail, Relationship Explorer, and Relationship Map, but excludes Account IQ, Lead IQ, Message Assist, TeamLink, Buyer Intent, and Smart Links.
-These features require Advanced or Advanced Plus.
+Those features require Advanced or Advanced Plus.
+The capabilities that make Sales Navigator most productive inside a rep's workflow — bidirectional CRM sync, Embedded Experiences, activity writeback, ROI Reporting — are locked to Advanced Plus with a 10-seat minimum.
+Free trials are available for Core and Advanced, requiring a credit card and auto-converting to paid at trial end.

 ZoomInfo uses a custom-quoted, seat-and-credit-based subscription model with no publicly listed prices.
 Costs depend on number of seats, monthly credit volume, features, company size, and contract length.

+Professional, Advanced, and Enterprise tiers offer access to progressively more capabilities.
+Professional includes contact and company data, search, CRM integrations, and AI-powered email generation.
 Advanced adds intent signals, buyer group filters, account fit scoring, website visitor tracking, and automated workflows.
 Enterprise adds real-time intent, advanced signals, custom integrations, AI account summaries, and dedicated support.

-ZoomInfo offers two free entry points: ZoomInfo Lite (permanent free tier with 10 monthly export credits, access to 100M+ verified profiles, WebSights Lite, HubSpot integration, and the Chrome extension) and a 7-day free trial with broader feature access.
+1. ZoomInfo Lite a permanent free tier with 10 monthly export credits, access to 100M+ verified profiles, WebSights Lite, HubSpot integration, and the Chrome extension

 Both platforms meet enterprise security standards.

 Sales Navigator inherits LinkedIn's security infrastructure, which includes ISO 27001, ISO 27018, ISO 22301, SOC 2, and PCI DSS certifications.
+LinkedIn guarantees that user data is not used to train OpenAI or Azure OpenAI models.
+For regulated industries, 18 compliance partners enable archiving and supervision of LinkedIn communications for FINRA, SEC, and MiFID II compliance.

-The company is a registered data broker in California and Vermont, and maintains a dedicated Trust Center.
-The ISO 27701 certification (Privacy Information Management System) matters most for organizations operating under GDPR.
+ZoomInfo holds ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR, and TRUSTe CCPA certifications, all renewed annually.
+The company is a registered data broker in California and Vermont and maintains a dedicated Trust Center.
+The ISO 27701 certification (Privacy Information Management System) is particularly relevant for organizations operating under GDPR.

 The choice depends on your selling motion, team structure, and what you need from a sales intelligence platform.